grpc/proposal/A95-xds-endpoint-fallback.md

 concerns for large proxies.
-The idea is to have the EDS resource contain only the locality assignments, but then have it refer to other resources for the endpoint assignments, where each endpoint is represented as a separate resoure of type [`LbEndpoint`](https://github.com/envoyproxy/envoy/blob/c5182bcc7a5e6138c36e6c894d19af152b82d48e/api/envoy/config/endpoint/v3/endpoint_components.proto#L101).
+The idea is to have the EDS resource contain only the locality assignments, but then have it refer to other resources for the endpoint assignments, where each endpoint is represented as a separate resource of type [`LbEndpoint`](https://github.com/envoyproxy/envoy/blob/c5182bcc7a5e6138c36e6c894d19af152b82d48e/api/envoy/config/endpoint/v3/endpoint_components.proto#L101).
 LEDS was initially designed to use glob collections (see [xRFC TP1]) to get each individual endpoint in its own resource, which requires the use of